All Posts

 Before you enrol:

-• bring records from kindergarten, preschool, or school;
+• bring records from Kindergarten, preschool, or school;

-• ask the Tasmanian school how it interprets previous schooling from interstate;
+• ask the Tasmanian school how it interprets previous schooling from interstate; and

 • read Moving Schools Between States for the transfer checklist.